ChinenyeObasi/ChinenyeObasi/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Multivariate Visulizations for categorical data
 - 🌱 I’m currently learning ...SQL and Database Management
 - 👯 I’m looking to collaborate on ...
 Any Data Related Project
 - 🤔 I’m looking for help with ...
 Twitter API Query